fqantonio/GoingInductive/README.md

 The red vertical line shows the school change year and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology, the **treatment group**.
 Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression): around 2012, the first year of 4C/ID implementation, so something happened!

 The box plots in figure 1 shows, not only that the samples are not normal distributed, but also they are skewed, has same outliers and are not symmetric.
-Further analysis confirms this and also that samples are independent, not symmetric, don't have the same variances and shapes.
+Further analysis confirms this: samples are independent, not symmetric, and don't have the same variances and shapes.
 However, some few sample for the CLASS and TEST variables where normal distributed.

 ![Figure 1: Box plot time series](Images/BoxplotTimeSeries.png)